alex-vv/jira-drag-drop/README.md

 You can move several subtasks simultaneously.

-If the new parent task has a fix version it will override the subtask fix version.
+Subtask fix version will be set from the new parent task's fix version.
-Otherwise the subtask version will be unaffected.

 https://chrome.google.com/webstore/detail/jira-dragdrop/ancggppogalfgdikhamgcgppkohigefk